-Both the University and the Association agree to work co-operatively towards improving the quality of education and to promote a climate of freedom, responsibility and mutual respect in the pursuit of UNBC's goals.
-The purpose of this Agreement is to promote and maintain harmonious relations between the University and its academic staff and to provide an amicable method of settling differences or grievances which may arise from time to time between the Parties.
+- 1.1 The Employer and the Association agree to work co-operatively towards improving the quality of education and to promote a climate of freedom, responsibility, and mutual respect for the benefit of students and the academic and wider communities. - 1.2 The purpose of this Agreement is to foster respectful and harmonious relations between the Employer and its academic staff through: - (a) clear, reasonable, and equitable processes and terms and conditions of employment; and - (b) methods conducive to the amicable settlement of differences or grievances that may arise from time to time between the Parties.